kitab-project-org/kitab-project-org.github.io/_posts/2021-12-03-New-KITAB-visualizations.md

     can be scaled up or down without any loss in quality.
 You cannot use an svg image in a MS Word or Google Docs document.
   term: svg
+- def: A computer algorithm used to detect text reuse in the OpenITI Corpus.
+  term: passim
+- def: The annotation system used on OpenITI texts, see the documentation for more details.
+  term: mARkdown
+- def: a csv ('Comma Separated Values') file is a plain text file containing data in a table.
+Each row in the table starts on a new line, and columns are separated using a comma (sometimes another character like a tab).
+  term: csv
 - def: a visualization that shows the difference in magnitude of a phenomenon as a variation in color (hue or intensity).
   term: heat map